jurassicplayer/PlaiCDN/README.md

+Use 3dsdb.com to find title ids; you're on your own for the keys.

+___

 Usage: `<TitleID TitleKey [-redown -redec -no3ds -nocia] or [-check]> or [-deckey] or [-checkbin]`
 \-deckey   : print keys from decTitleKeys.bin
 \-check    : checks if title id matches key